lucask07/covg_fpga/README.md

 To give you more information about what that function does, it will automatically install all dependencies including python packages, and perform some initial set up for the covg-fpga lab environment.
 Now the next step is to register lab instruments to the configuration yaml file.

+> [!NOTE]
+> The scripts provided intend to do multiple small tasks under the hood to get the system installed, including PyPI packages' installation, whose progress is illustrated with a progress bar in the terminal.
+Please note that it only visualizes the progress of PyPI packages' installation but not for the whole installation procedure!

 #### Lab instruments registration

-After the installation, you still need to specify what Opal Kelly instrument(s) you will be using into a yaml configuration file.
+After the installation, you still need to specify what lab instrument(s) you will be using into a yaml configuration file.
 Luckily, this process can be finished with just a function call.
 Type this into your ipython terminal:

 ```python
 import add_instruments
 add_instruments.add_instrument()
 ```

-Make sure to only connect your instruments piece by piece if you happen to work with multiple instruments.
+Make sure to only connect your instruments one by one if you happen to work with multiple instruments.
 With each instrument connected, perform that function call and unplug the instrument when the function call is finished.
 This helps eliminate any ambiguity since the function call only gives the caller the address (visa), not the name of the instrument.

 When it asks for the path to point your class of instrument to, please choose the right one because the path points to the `csv` file recording important information for each particular instrument class.
 They are both inside of the `instrbuilder` Python site-package, which has been installed to your computer with [this function call](#open-ipython-interactive-terminal-and-start-system-installation).
 The important folder structures you need to know look like: